goldsmocap/mocap-streamer/Unity_Assets/README.md

 ## Saved Clip Format

 The saved clips have both a header and a data section.
+All the serialisation/deserialisation is done inside [AnimationFrame](./AnimationFrame.cs), so look there if you need implementation details of how this works.

 ### Clip Header